very-inky/Bit-HeroesBot/documentation.md

    java -jar your-bot.jar --test-pattern templates/quest/Untitled.png
    ```

-3. If a directory path is provided, the bot will test all templates in that directory:
+3. If a directory path is provided, the bot will test all templates in that one directory:
    ```
    java -jar your-bot.jar --test-pattern templates/quest
    ```